xiix0/scam/README.md

-Q:	What's yellow, and equivalent to the Axiom of Choice?
-A:	Zorn's Lemon.
+Q:	How many Oregonians does it take to screw in a light bulb?
+A:	Three.
+One to screw in the light bulb and two to fend off all those
+	Californians trying to share the experience.